-As you may know from the media coverage given to last year's "jackrabbit roundups", southeastern Idaho's population of the critters (specifically, that of the blacktailed variety) has experienced an explosion in recent years ... as part of the natural predator/prey seesaw.
+As you may know from the media coverage given to last year's "jackrabbit roundups," southeastern Idaho's population of the critters (specifically, that of the blacktailed variety) has experienced an explosion in recent years as part of the natural predator/prey seesaw.
 Well, I hate to see anything go to waste, so I received permission to salvage a number of the carcasses resulting from the rabbit drives and proceeded to find uses for my free-for-the-taking bounty of meat and hides.
-And, getting my inspiration from the work of the early Paiute Indians, I soon came up with the warm, attractive, and easy-to-make survival blanket shown here.
+And, getting my inspiration from the work of the early Paiute Indians, I soon came up with the warm, attractive, and easy-to-make rabbit fur blanket.

-To begin the project, hang a dead rabbit by its hind legs (I generally do this by driving two nails-about six inches apart and head-high--into a fence, then poking the ex posed end of one nail between the Achilles' tendon and bone of each leg).
-Be sure, when skinning or gutting members of the rabbit family, to wear rubber gloves as insurance against contracting tularemia ... the disease often called "rabbit fever".
+To begin the project, hang a dead rabbit by its hind legs (I generally do this by driving two nails into a fence about six inches apart and head-high, then poking the exposed end of one nail between the Achilles' tendon and bone of each leg).
+When skinning or gutting members of the rabbit family, be sure to wear rubber gloves as insurance against contracting tularemia, the disease often called "rabbit fever."

 With that done, you'll have to cut the tail (be sure to sever its small bone when you do so) from the body, and begin to peel the hide down toward the head.
 When you reach the forelegs, push your finger between the limb and the skin, and then pull the leg out of the hide (the skin will tear off at the foot).

 At this point, you can simply continue to peel as much of the hide from the head as possible.
 And, of course, if you plan to use the meat — which you should! — this would be a good time to remove the head and dress out the carcass.
 If any fat or flesh remains on the skin, scrape it off, perhaps with a dull knife.